 Two common ravens nested at Wellesley’s Science Center in spring 2014.
 They’re back in 2015!

 The ravens chose Wellesley College most likely for its cliff-like buildings in a productive landscape.
 The Science Center, surrounded by shrubs and trees, sits alongside an open, sometimes damp meadow.
 From where "Pauline" and "Henry" made their nest high in a partially glass-enclosed fire escape on the sunny side of the building, their view included Galen Stone Tower, Houghton Chapel, more trees and open spaces, and Lake Waban.

 Wellesley College founders Henry and Pauline Durant located their college for women in a clean, beautiful, inspiring landscape and emphasized science in this environment: astronomy, botany, psychology, zoology, and so on.
 That was trailblazing in the 1800s.
-“We still do exceptional science here in the lab and in the field," notes Rodenhouse.
-The ravens nesting at Wellesley offer a unique opportunity to add to scientific knowledge."
+“We still do exceptional science here in the lab and in the field,” says Rodenhouse.
+“The ravens nesting at Wellesley offer a unique opportunity to add to scientific knowledge."

 Rodenhouse's own research focuses on the effects of climate change on migratory songbirds.
 With fellow researchers, he has been intensively monitoring a population of black-throated blue warblers (Setophaga caerulescens) that breed across a 600-m elevation gradient within the Hubbard Brook Experimental Forest of north central New Hampshire.

 In the Northeast, ravens have been birds of the remote wilds until fairly recently; they have been increasing in abundance in this area since the mid 1970s.
 Rodenhouse has seen them frequently during his field work, but before last year never so close to urban settings.

 We cannot be sure how old the raven pair is, but a couple of factors suggest they may be young, explains Rodenhouse: The population of ravens is growing and expanding, so the proportion of young in the population is growing.
 Ravens seem to be monogamous and have large territories.
 Older birds nest on the same territory, often in the same location, so it is the younger birds that expand into new areas.
 Last, younger birds typically lay fewer eggs than experienced adults.
-The typical clutch size is five; Pauline laid two eggs and only one was viable.
+The typical clutch size is five; Pauline laid two eggs in 2014 and only one was viable.

 What Did We See?

-As the video above suggests, those who tuned in to the Ravencam saw up close the singleminded care the parents gave the egg and hatchling.
+As the video below suggests, those who tuned in to the Ravencam saw up close the singleminded care the parents gave the egg and hatchling.
 We saw the rapid growth of a creature that could not hold its head up into one that tested its wings and flew away.

 Ravens are territorial and monogamous omnivores and predators.
 They will dive in a dumpster, kill a small mammal, raid another bird species' nest, or catch grasshoppers in a meadow while foraging cooperatively.